BergsterCode/RockPaperScissors/README.md

 I have included a jar file in the target folder aswell in this case.
 Then execute the jar file by running java -jar {jarfile} in a cli tool.

 In order to test the API i have provided a list of curl commands below.
 If you prefer testing via postman (recommended) you can import the curl commands below.
-To import into postman klick on "File" in right upper corner, then on "Import..." then paste the curl command as raw test and click continue.
+To import into postman klick on "File" in right upper corner, then on "Import..." then paste the curl command as raw text and click continue.

 CURL calls for testing api: